munawwar-ahd/why-did-i-commit-/README.md

 - Honest reflection
 - Building consistency without pressure

-Even a small day counts, as long as it is real.
+Even a small day counts, as long as it is real

 ---